11 Effective Yoga Poses For Women Over 60

 Benefits:

 Relax like a child with your forehead resting on the mat while your hands relax alongside your body.
 It is an essential pose advocated to induce a sense of calmness and relaxation.
-It is also helpful in improving your digestive system and better handling of menopausal issues.
-Check out what Balasana has to offer you.
+It is also helpful in improving your body’s stamina, boosting your digestive system, and better handling menopausal issues.
+Moreover, to enrich your routine, you can explore more asanas of yoga for stamina.

 • Helps in releasing the tension experienced in the shoulder, chest, and back